sunpy/sunraster/docs/data_types/spectrogram.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Analogous to `~sunraster.SpectrogramCube`, `~sunraster.SpectrogramSequence` also provides a `~sunraster.SpectrogramSequence.apply_exposure_time_correction` method.
 This is simply a wrapper around the `~sunraster.SpectrogramCube` version that saves users from apply or removing the exposure time correction to each `~sunraster.SpectrogramCube` manually.
 To remind yourself how that method works, see the `~sunraster.SpectrogramCube` :ref:`cube_exposure_time_correction` section.
+Note that for this method to work, the exposure time values must be stored in the ``.meta`` attribute of the relevant constituent `~sunraster.SpectrogramCube` objects.

 Slicing
 ^^^^^^^